Aduuramigba/Reconciliation_Assistant/README.md

 **Reconciliation Assistant** is an enterprise-focused AI project that applies RAG, vector search, and voice AI to a real support workflow.
 It demonstrates practical experience building LLM-powered systems that are grounded in business knowledge, modular in design, and relevant to enterprise operations.

-## Note

-This repo currently includes a `.env` file in version control.
-For production-quality hygiene, secrets should be removed from the repository, rotated, and ignored via `.gitignore`.

 ---